Theory of propagating spin wave spectroscopy using inductive antennas: conditions for unidirectional energy flow: Discussion

 \subsection{Perfect Helicity mismatch and its perception in the spectral response}

-A first question to understand is why the concept of the angle for perfect helicity mismatch (Eq.~\ref{HmM}, or --equivalently-- the angle for no inductive detection, Eq.~\ref{nid}) seems to have been missed or ignored so far; this is intriguing since it is a rather trivial consequence of the form of the susceptibility tensor (Eq.~\ref{chi}) and the form of the rf field of an antenna (Eq.~\ref{h}).
+An intriguing question to understand is why the concept of the angle for perfect helicity mismatch (Eq.~\ref{HmM}, or --equivalently-- the angle for no inductive detection, Eq.~\ref{nid}) seems to have been missed or ignored so far; this is intriguing since it is a rather trivial consequence of the form of the susceptibility tensor (Eq.~\ref{chi}) and the form of the rf field of an antenna (Eq.~\ref{h}).

 The likely reason is that the HmM effect has no perceivable consequence in most of the situations encountered in previous works, in particular for single layer films above saturation.
 Indeed in the popular Damon-Eshbach configuration in single layers with or without Dzyaloshinskii interaction \cite{di_direct_2015, belmeguenai_interfacial_2015}, one uses field orientations of $\varphi=\pm \pi/2 $ far from the HmM angles, such that the HmM effect is irrelevant there.